-The content below was created specifically for JIRA 3.x.
-While much of this information remains accurate for the latest versions of JIRA, some aspects may be out of date.
-Apps in Atlassian Marketplace represent the easiest approach to test case management.
+The content below was created specifically for Jira 3.x.
+While much of this information remains accurate for the latest versions of Jira, some aspects may be out of date.
+Apps in the Atlassian Marketplace represent the easiest approach to test case management.

 Option A - Customisation